Last Updated on December 23, 2022 by Janine

 Remember the Rosca de Reyes from January 6th?
 Whoever cut into the muñeca on that day is responsible for providing the tamale feast on February 2nd.

-But if you weren’t lucky enough to have anyone owe you a tamale feast, you’ll have no problem sourcing tamales on your own leading up to February 2nd.
-You’ll likely see them advertised at market stalls, sold on the street en masse, or featured on restaurant menus at this time of year.
+If you aren’t lucky enough to have anyone owe you a tamale feast, you’ll have no problem sourcing tamales on your own leading up to February 2nd.
+You’ll see them advertised at market stalls, sold on the street en masse, or featured on restaurant menus at this time of year.

-4. Dia de la Constitución – February 5th
+4. Día de la Constitución (Constitution Day) – February 5th

 While February 5th is the official date that the constitution was signed, the holiday is now celebrated on the nearest Monday to the official date.